-Gaining practical experience as someone who wants to be a veterinarian is very important and can greatly help you in the filed, you should make sure that you have good experience before starting to partialize it.
-Why is because being a veterinarian is reallyu a though one and not knowing what to expect when you go out there can be very difficult when you finally get into the filed.
+Gaining practical experience as someone who wants to be a veterinarian is very important and can significantly help you in the field; you should ensure a good experience before starting to partialize it.
+Being a veterinarian is tough, and not knowing what to expect when you go out there can be very difficult when you finally get into the field.

-There are ways in which you can start practicing even before starting your career officially as a veterinarian and it can come in handy when you face some dificult task in the feature as you can predict what you are going to expect when you finally become a certified veterinarian.
+There are ways in which you can start practicing even before starting your career officially as a veterinarian, and it can come in handy when you face some complex tasks in the future, as you can predict what you will expect when you finally become a certified veterinarian.
 Some of the ways you can gain this experience are listed below.

 Veterinary Internships and Externships